haarlems/forensics/chapters/chapter-01-digital-forensics/04-disk-analysis/reading/README.md

 Types of data on disk:

 - file system metadata
 - allocated files
 - deleted files
 - unallocated space and slack space

 ### Timeline analysis

-Timeline analysis serves in piecing the breadcrumbs together into a coherent record of the intrusion.
+Timeline analysis serves in piecing the breadcrumbs together into a coherent record of the intrusion.<br />
 Timelines are a guide to evidence, not evidence themselves.<br />
 Timestamps are ephemeral: we only see the last modified time, change time, admin users are allowed to change timestamps.

 - on Unix: